checklist/checklist-support/docs/checklists/form-view.md

 {:toc}
 </details>

-In certain situations, merely checking off tasks may not suffice; you might also want to collect data as users progress through a list.
-This is where the "Form View" proves valuable.
-You can define various "task types" within this view.
-For example, the checklist below prompts users to choose from different options, enter text, assign tasks to users, and input a URL:
+In specific scenarios, simply checking off tasks may not be sufficient; you may also want to gather data as users progress through a list.
+This is where the "Form View" becomes invaluable.
+Within this view, you can define various "task types."
+For instance, the checklist below prompts users to choose from different options, enter text, assign tasks to users, and input a URL:

 ![Checklist Form View](/assets/images/checklists/checklist-form-view.png)

-The Form View is specifically designed to work with a checklist template and is applicable only to checklists created from templates.
+The Form View is tailored to work with a checklist template and is only applicable to checklists created from templates.

 Learn more [about templates](/templates).

 By default, the Form view is not set for standard checklists; owners can configure which views are available for each checklist.
-Members who are not owners will not see the View Selector widget, and the Form View will load for them by default.
+Members who are not owners won't see the View Selector widget, and the Form View will load for them by default.

 ## Tasks
 Each task is presented on its own card, expandable by clicking the down arrow at the top right: